materials-discovery/Tutorials/Qe_Getting_Started/getting_started_qe.md

 ![input file](/figures/input.jpeg)
 ![output file](/figures/output.png)

-You can use `grep -e'total energy' si.scf.out` command to get the scf calculation results in `si.scf.in` file.
+You can use `grep -e 'total energy' -e estimated si.scf.out` command to get the scf calculation results in `si.scf.in` file.

 # Run Your own Script
 You can find more examples on Quantum ESPRESSO  official [github repository](https://github.com/QEF/q-e/tree/develop/PW/examples).
 And please make sure you have the right pseudopotential path and filename in the input file.
 Also, check the parameters you don't understand on [Quantum espresso website](https://www.quantum-espresso.org/Doc/INPUT_PW.html)